-Google Maps give you a helpful indicator that will allow users to get an idea of whether the parking availability is limited.
-This way you will know to arrive earlier to give yourself ample time, or perhaps opt for public transportation.
+Google Maps provides a helpful indicator that will let you know whether parking availability is limited.
+That way, you will know to arrive earlier to give yourself ample time or opt for public transportation.

-A drive with a map that tells you direction doesn’t have to be a quiet one to afford the device issuing directions and nothing more.
-Google Maps has now incorporated music streaming services to be a part of the Maps experience.
+A drive with a map that tells you directions doesn’t have to be quiet to afford the device issuing directions and nothing more.
+Google Maps has now incorporated music streaming services as part of the Maps experience.

-The app is now partnered with Google Music, Spotify, and Apple Music to allow streaming of your favorite songs and podcast during your trip.
+The app has now partnered with Google Music, Spotify, and Apple Music to allow you to stream your favorite songs and podcasts during your trip.

-For Android phone: Settings > Navigation Settings > Show Media Playback Controls > Then, choose your preferred media player (Spotify or Google Play Music).
+For Android phones: Settings > Navigation Settings > Show Media Playback Controls > Then, choose your preferred media player (Spotify or Google Play Music).

 Electric vehicle technology is more prominent than ever before.
 The one concern many drivers have is that these vehicles need to be charged up regularly in order to function.

-However, in an area that is either unknown or not equipped with sufficient charging equipment, finding EV charging stations could be an anxiety-inducing endeavor.
-Since Google Maps has the nearest gas stations available, they felt its only fair to have EV listings included as well.
+Since Google Maps has the nearest gas stations available, they felt it was only fair to have EV listings included as well.